BE Lyncis is not a Black Hole Binary: Lessons From Gaia and Hipparcos Astrometry: Discussion

 \subsection{Reported inclination constraint}

 \citet{be_lyn_2026} report (their Figure 3) that the orbital inclination must be $i \lesssim 4^{\circ}$, because otherwise the luminous star would overflow its Roche lobe at periastron.
 We are unable to reproduce their calculation and find that the star {\it does} significantly overflow its Roche lobe at periastron for their best-fit orbit when the Roche lobe effective radius is calculated using the fitting function from \citet{eggleton_roche_1983}.
 In fact, the requirement that the star should not overflow its Roche lobe at periastron does not lead to any significant constraint on the orbital inclination, because the inclination-dependence in $a$ and in the Eggleton factor $f_q$ almost exactly cancel.
 The effective Roche lobe radius of the primary ranges between $0.79\,R_{\odot}$ and $0.98\,R_{\odot}$ at periastron for the provided best-fit orbital parameters and inclinations ranging from 0$^{\circ}$ to 90$^{\circ}$.
+While the Eggleton formula and Roche model may not be suitable for such a highly eccentric binary, the fitting formulae for non-synchronous, eccentric binaries from \citet{sepinsky_2007} result in volume-equivalent Roche lobe radii that differ by only $\lesssim 10\%$.

 We conjecture that the contradictory result found by \citet{be_lyn_2026} is a result of using $q=M_2/M_1$ instead of $q=M_1/M_2$ in the Eggleton formula.
-While the Eggleton formula and Roche model may not be suitable for such a highly eccentric binary\footnote{Using the fitting formulae for non-synchronous, eccentric binaries from \citet{sepinsky_2007} instead, we find that the volume-equivalent Roche lobe radius differs by only $\lesssim 10\%$.}, we conclude that the luminous star would likely be tidally destroyed at periastron for the reported orbit.
+Indeed, while this paper was undergoing peer review, \citet{be_lyn_2026} corrected this error, relaxing their inclination constraint to $i \leq 10.1^{\circ}$ and their companion mass constraint to $M_2 \geq 2.5\,M_{\odot}$ based on the fact that the periastron separation must be greater than the best-fit radius of the luminous star.
+They acknowledge that the luminous star dramatically overflows its Roche lobe at periastron, but speculate that this periastron mass transfer led to the wide, extremely eccentric orbit that we observe today.